lusakasa/saka-key/doc/engineering.md

     * code things the simplest, easiest to understand way possible
     * learn from design of Vimium, cVim, and others

+3. 100% Extensible
+    * many modes are built in for performance
+    * but it is possible to implement them all as external extensions
+    * You can use saka key as a generic key mapper for any extension

 ## Design Decisions and Reasons